-The real tragedy of the time period between 1790 and 1890 wasn't so much the number of people who supposedly died from vampire attacks, but the number of deaths that resulted from tuberculosis, otherwise known as consumption.
+The real tragedy of the period between 1790 and 1890 wasn't so much the number of people who supposedly died from vampire attacks, but the number of deaths that resulted from tuberculosis, otherwise known as consumption.

 Characteristics of Tuberculosis

-When you compare both fictional and non-fictional accounts of vampires from this time period, it is shocking to see how perfectly the physical characteristics of vampires match the physical characteristics of those villagers that suffered and died from tuberculosis.
+When you compare both fictional and non-fictional accounts of vampires from this period, it is shocking to see how perfectly the physical characteristics of vampires match the physical characteristics of those villagers that suffered and died from tuberculosis.
 Symptoms included the following.

 - Breathing became short and ragged, with a cough that produced blood.